-Individuals can also report anonymously at www.mdanderson. org/about-md-anderson/ business-legal/legal-and-policy/ legal-statements/campus-safetycrime-statistics-crime-reporting. html.
-Reports of this nature will be honored to the extent permitted by state law, criminal investigatory requirements, and institution proceedings.
+Individuals also can report anonymously at www.mdanderson. org/campussafety.

+Reports of this nature will be honored to the extent permitted by state law, criminal investigatory requirements and institutional proceedings.
 These anonymous reports are counted and disclosed in the crime statistics for MD Anderson, but, as with all other crimes included in the ASR, no personally identifiable information is disclosed or included.

-MD Anderson also offers a compliance hotline (1-800-789-4448) to report suspected violations or questionable conduct.
-All discussions and reports to the compliance hotline are treated confidentially and may be made on an anonymous basis.
+MD Anderson also offers a Compliance Hotline to report suspected violations or suspected violations: 800-789-4448.
+All discussions and reports to the Compliance Hotline are treated confidentially and may be made on an anonymous basis.